An Alternative Scaling for Roughness Transitions in Turbulent Flows: The Role of the Internal Boundary Layer: Alternate Scaling

 Equation~\ref{eqn:wakelaw} is expected to provide a scaling that is independent of wall condition, smooth or rough~\cite{connelly2006velocity}.
 To test this hypothesis, we attempt to collapse velocity defect profiles according to Eq.~\ref{eqn:wakelaw} for the simulation (Fig.~\ref{fig:defect}a) and experimental datasets (Fig.~\ref{fig:defect}c,e) as a function of distance from the roughness transition ($\hat{x}$).
 For flows transitioning to a rougher wall condition, as in the Cooke24 (S$\rightarrow$R) and Gul22 (R$\rightarrow$Rr) datasets, we set $\Pi=0.70$ due to the stronger expected wake~\cite{kameda2008realization}, whereas for the Li21 dataset $\Pi=0.55$ is used~\cite{coles1956law}.
 Results show that the profiles do not collapse in the defect layer ($z/\delta > 0.2$), which is typical for outer similarity~\cite{hanson2016development}, unless the the flow is far enough from $x_0$.
 Similar to the mean velocity profiles, the presence of an IBL causes the conventional scaling for equilibrium boundary layer to fail.

 To address this shortcoming, we propose to introduce the IBL parameters into Eq.~\ref{eqn:wakelaw} by replacing $\delta$ and $U_\infty$ with $\delta_i$ and $U_i$.
 This is done at each $\hat{x}_i$ downstream from the roughness transition (see Fig.~\ref{fig:setup}c) since the IBL is growing.
-Despite these limitations, we find a significant improvement using the ``defect law" (Eq.~\ref{eqn:wakelaw}).
-IBL parameters and the resulting velocity defect profiles display self-similar behavior within the IBL for the three datasets (Fig.~\ref{fig:defect}b,d,f).
-There is still, however, a disparity between the profiles very close to the wall in the WMLES data (Fig.~\ref{fig:defect}b).
+Despite these limitations, we find a significant improvement using the ``defect law" (Eq.~\ref{eqn:wakelaw}). {Reviewing first the Li21 dataset (Fig.~\ref{fig:defect}a,b), we find} the resulting velocity defect profiles display self-similar behavior {throughout the full inertial range of the IBL.
+Additionally, whereas the collapse on the defect law line was absent with classical scaling, the IBL based scaling provides an improved alignment.} {The profiles of the Gul22 dataset seem to initially display a reasonable collapse with classical scaling (Fig.~\ref{fig:defect}b); however, a spread between profiles is still observed, and the profiles fail to collapse onto the defect law.
+As with the Li21 dataset, the profiles within the IBL are shown to agree with the defect law line when IBL-based parameters are used (Fig.~\ref{fig:defect}e).} {Moving to the WMLES data, we note that there is} a disparity between the profiles very close to the wall (Fig.~\ref{fig:defect}c,f).
 We attribute this to the large scale of the roughness elements (sand dunes $\sim O(10^0-10^1)$ m in height), which creates highly locally varying flow and topography conditions that vary with position -- meaning that a profile from a specific location may not be representative of the average ~\cite{cooke2024mesoscale}.
-Nevertheless, all downstream profiles better follow the (IBL) defect law (Eq.~\ref{eqn:wakelaw}) above $z/\delta_i = 0.2$, indicating the IBL parameters are a more suitable outer scale for the newly developing intermediate region.
-This is most apparent with the data from Li21 (Fig.~\ref{fig:defect}f), where now all downstream locations more closely follow the defect law line.
-In summary, we have identified a new set of parameters based on the IBL that adequately collapse the velocity profiles within the developing IBL.
-These results can be broadly tested in other datasets since the defect law formulation remains the same.